The Guitar Mill Luthier Staff is:

 In the Spring of 2006, the Guitar Mill moved into its current location at 407 West Lytle St in Murfreesboro, Tenn.; a facility that has grown to encompass 4,000 square feet.
 The Guitar Mill has gone from offering two guitar shapes to now having more than a dozen body styles while also offering services such as repair, handmade necks, set-up, restoration, aging/relicing, customization, rerouting and custom Nitrocellulose finishing services .

-These days, Mario is still at the helm of the business which recently celebrated its 10th year of business in 2015!
+These days, Mario is still at the helm of the business which will celebrate its 15th year of business in 2020!

 LEGAL DISCLAIMER : “Martin®” is a registered trademark of C.F.
 Martin & Co., Inc. of Nazareth, Pennsylvania, USA.
 Guitar Mill® is not affiliated with, endorsed, sponsored, or otherwise associated with C.F.
 Martin & Co., Inc.